ModelSEED/ModelSEEDpy/docs/source/community/commkineticpkg_api.rst

 CommKineticPkg()
 +++++++++++++++++++++

-This class applies kinetic constraints to the cross-feeding interactions within a community:
+This class applies kinetic constraints to the individual growth rates of community members:

 .. code-block:: python